NeoKaios/20MTD-GeneralUtilityMod/README.md

 #### Utility

-- Menu starting point: can start the game directly in the Character select menu for instance (needs restart)
 - Reverse Timer: If you prefer your timer to increase (like in endless) (needs restart)
+- Misc stats avaiable during battle (Enemies killed)

 #### Quality of life

+- Menu starting point: can start the game directly in the Character select menu for instance (needs restart)
 - Skill Hold: Holding the right-click down during a reload will now trigger Abby's special upon finishing the reload !

 #### Achievement Watcher